Making and Mounting Shelves

 This type of mount hangs on screw heads that protrude from the wall, if you have to use an anchor the metal star anchors work best.
 Insert the anchor, tighten the screw until the fingers are completely compressed against the back of the sheetrock, then back the screw out enough to allow the slot to slide snuggly over the head of the screw.

-To mark the position for screws or anchor holes drive a small finishing nail into each of the keyhole slots as shown, cut it off with side cutters so that it protrudes about 1/8".
+Drive a small finishing nail into each of the keyhole slots as shown, cut it off with side cutters so that it protrudes about 1/8".
 Using a level position the shelf on the wall and press the shelf tight to the wall, the nails will mark the mounting spots.
 Remove the nails with pliers.
 If you are not sure if a stud is behind the mark drive a screw into the wall, if it finds a stud use the screw, if not remove the screw and drill a hole for an anchor.

 Making Shelves